Mrs Mactivity

 Download your free EYFS & KS1 long term overview.

-Introduce children to the world around them with our Reception geography lessons, part of our EYFS geography scheme.
-Designed for Reception teachers and aligned with the EYFS framework, these lessons cover key Early Learning Goals from Understanding the World.
+Introduce pupils to the world around them with our Reception geography lessons, part of our EYFS geography scheme.
+Designed for Reception teachers and aligned with the EYFS framework, these lessons support key learning within Understanding the World.

-Built around the principle of strong foundations, the scheme supports children to develop the knowledge, vocabulary and early enquiry skills that underpin later learning.
-Topics include weather, seasons and the local environment, taught through engaging, age-appropriate activities that encourage careful observation, comparison and purposeful talk.
+Built around the principle of strong foundations, the scheme helps pupils develop the knowledge, vocabulary and early enquiry skills that prepare them for KS1 geography.
+Topics include weather, seasons, journeys, simple maps and the local environment, taught through practical, age-appropriate activities that encourage observation, comparison and purposeful talk.

-With clear lesson plans, differentiated resources and simple fieldwork ideas, our EYFS geography planning helps children build curiosity, develop early map skills and begin asking geographical questions in a developmentally appropriate way.
+With clear lesson plans, differentiated resources and simple fieldwork ideas, our EYFS geography planning supports early map skills, geographical language and curiosity about places and environments.

 This scheme can also be used flexibly for home education.